The Treasure of Turmeric

 Turmeric and pregnancy

-During pregnancy, it is recommended to be cautious when taking any supplements, including turmeric, as there is not enough research on its safety during this time.
-It is advisable to avoid taking it during the first 3 months of pregnancy as this is a critical period.
+During pregnancy, it is recommended to exercise caution when taking any supplement, including turmeric, as there is insufficient research on its safety during this time.
+It is advisable to avoid taking it during the first three months of pregnancy, as this is a critical period.

-However, you can consult with your doctor to verify whether or not you can take it, as we have said before there is not enough research to reach a clear result.
+However, you can consult your doctor to verify whether or not you can take it; as we mentioned before, there isn't enough research to reach a clear conclusion.

 Some recipes for taking turmeric

-1. Chicken curry: A curry paste can be made using onion, garlic, ginger, tomato, turmeric, cumin, coriander and other spices.
-It is mixed with chicken cubes and cooked in a pot.
+- Chicken curry: You can make a curry paste using onion, garlic, ginger, tomato, turmeric, cumin, coriander, and other spices.
+Mix it with diced chicken and cook it in a pot.
 Serve with basmati rice.

-2. Vegetable soup: A vegetable soup can be made using onion, garlic, ginger, carrot, potato, pumpkin, turmeric, cumin and coriander.
+- Vegetable soup: You can make a vegetable soup using onion, garlic, ginger, carrot, potato, pumpkin, turmeric, cumin, and cilantro.
 Cook everything in a pot until the vegetables are soft.

-3. Turmeric Tofu : Marinate cubes of tofu in a mixture of turmeric, coriander, garlic, ginger, lemon juice and olive oil.
-Cook in a pan until golden.
+- Turmeric Tofu : Marinate tofu cubes in a mixture of turmeric, cilantro, garlic, ginger, lemon juice, and olive oil.
+Cook in a pan until golden brown.
 Serve with rice or as a side dish.

-4. Chickpea curry: Cook chickpeas with turmeric, cumin, coriander, garlic, ginger and other spices.
+- Chickpea curry: Cook chickpeas with turmeric, cumin, coriander, garlic, ginger, and other spices.
 Serve with rice or naan bread.

-5. Turmeric fried rice: Cook white or basmati rice with a little turmeric and onion.
-Fry in a pan with olive oil, add vegetables such as carrots, peas and scrambled eggs.
+- Turmeric Fried Rice: Cook white or basmati rice with a little turmeric and onion.
+Fry it in a pan with olive oil, then add vegetables like carrots, peas, and scrambled eggs.

 IN CONCLUSION

-If you are thinking about changing your diet to a healthier one, if you want to lose weight, if you have intestinal problems or if you simply want to include in your diet an ingredient that, in addition to color, aroma and flavor, provides great benefits and properties to your body, Turmeric is your ideal ingredient.
+If you're thinking about changing your diet to a healthier one, if you want to lose weight, if you have intestinal problems, or if you simply want to include an ingredient in your diet that, in addition to color, aroma, and flavor, provides great benefits and properties to your body, turmeric is your ideal ingredient.